-• Applicable Requirements: On 9 January 2024, the EPA published a proposed rule Clarifying the Scope of "Applicable Requirements" under State Operating Permit Programs and the Federal Operating Permit Program (89 FR 1150).
-The proposed rule intends to clarify the extent to which NSR requirements fall within the definition of "applicable requirement" within the Title V operating permit program.
+- Applicable Requirements: On 9 January 2024, the EPA published a proposed rule Clarifying the Scope of "Applicable Requirements" under State Operating Permit Programs and the Federal Operating Permit Program (89 FR 1150).
+Although the requirements of the proposed rule, if finalized, will not directly impact NSR requirements and applicability, the proposed rule does intend to clarify the extent to which NSR requirements fall within the definition of "applicable requirement" within the Title V operating permit program.
 Title V operating permits consolidate all Federal, State, and local requirements that apply to a Major Stationary Source into one permit, including conditions in underlying NSR permits.
 This proposed rule addresses the extent to which requirements, including NSR requirements, may be reviewable, implemented, and/or modified through the Title V permitting and petition process.
-This proposed rule clarifies that EPA will not revisit NSR permitting decisions in the context of its Title V review authority or in response to Petitions to Object filed by third parties under the Title V permitting review process The rule is expected to be finalized during the summer of 2024.
+This proposed rule clarifies that EPA will not revisit NSR permitting decisions in the context of its Title V review authority or in response to Petitions to Object filed by third parties under the Title V permitting review process The rule was originally expected to be finalized during the summer of 2024, but this action did not occur as anticipated. - Project Emission Accounting Rule: On 22 February 2024, the EPA signed a Proposed Rule to make significant revisions to regulations related to Project Emissions Accounting.
+The proposed rule specifically targets the "netting" process for evaluating whether NSR permitting applies to a proposed project (i.e., modification) at an existing major source.
+The EPA intends to: - Clarify the definition of the term "project" to include criteria for determining the scope of a project that may be subject to the major NSR regulations.